 Specifically, cribbing about your relationship with this person becomes a norm.
 You have grown close enough to share what you are feeling about your primary relationship, cribbing about the inadequacies your partner has to this person and you don’t mind telling the person what you want your life to be like.

 There are things that are just between you and this other person.
 You pour your heart to your ‘friend’, sharing secrets and other stuff that strengthens your bond.
 This is one of the major emotional cheating signs that is not realized by the people involved.
-By doing so, you have stepped-in the danger zone.
+By doing so, you have stepped right into the danger zone.

 By telling the things to your friend that are meant to be between you and your partner, you replace the bond between you and your partner with a new person.